Tony118g/captured-drf-api/README.md

 2. Navigate to the dashboard to view the API Environment Variable.

 NB - You are able but not required to change your assigned cloud name to something more memorable.

+## Credits

+* Code
+    * The creation of this API was aided by instructions in the CI [Moments](https://github.com/Code-Institute-Solutions/drf-api) walkthrough.
+        * By following along with this walkthrough, I was able to set up a base code foundation that I developed further to achieve the desired functionality for this site.

+* Content
+    * I used [Cloudinary](https://cloudinary.com/) for image storage.
+    * I used the default images provided in the CI [Moments](https://github.com/Code-Institute-Solutions/drf-api) walkthrough.

+## Acknowledgements

+This repository was developed as part of a fifth portfolio project for the [Code Institute](https://codeinstitute.net/global/) course in Full Stack Software Development.
+I would like to thank the following for all of the support throughout the development phase.

+* The Code Institute community, including fellow students and staff.
+* My family, friends, and peers who have helped and supported me with suggestions and feedback during development.
+* My mentor, Lauren-Nicole for providing me with advice and guidance throughout the development process.

+Antony Guimaraes 2023